-2.3 Validating MRC files
+2.4 Validating MRC files

-MRC files can be validated with mrcfile.validate():
+MRC files can be validated with mrcfile.validate(), which prints an explanation of what is happening and also returns True if the file is valid or False otherwise:

 '''

 mrcfile.validate('tmp.mrc')

+Checking if tmp.mrc is a valid MRC2014 file...

+File appears to be valid.

 True

 '''